Temperate rainforests of the Russian Far East: Species

 The forests fall in the transition zone between two biomes: the southern Asian hardwood forest and the northern coniferous forest.
 There have been around 2500 species of vascular plants and 300 vertebrate species recorded in Primorsky Krai.

 The forest is a mix of broadleaf and conifer, with the forest type becoming more conifer dominated at higher elevations and more broad-leaf-conifer mixed at the lower elevations and within valleys.
 The most common species include the Korean pine (Pinus koraiensis) and Manchurian fir (Abies holophylla) at the lowest elevations and coastlines.
-Jezo spruce (Picea jezoensis) and Khingan fir (Abies nephrolepis) are common species to be found from 700–1400 meters.
+Jezo spruce (Picea jezoensis) and Khingan fir (Abies nephrolepis) are common species to be found from 700 to 1400 meters.
 Other tree species include Mongolian oak (Quercus mongolica), silver birch (Betula platyphylla), Scots pine (Pinus sylvestris), trembling aspen (Populus tremula), Siberian dwarf pine (Pinus pumila), Erman's birch (Betula ermanii), and Dahurian larch (Larix gmelinii), a deciduous conifer common throughout, but dominant in the northernmost reaches of the forest The Amur region of Russia holds the last remaining habitats for the critically endangered Siberian tiger, Amur leopard, and Manchurian sika deer.
 It has been estimated that there are less the 600 tigers. and around 90 leopards left in the wild.
 The area also contains populations of Asiatic black bears, Kamchatka brown bears, and Mongolian grey wolves, as the Russian Far East, altogether, might probably be the only place in the world where endangered tigers, leopards, bears, and grey wolves coexist.
-This region also happens to be some of the last of habitat of the Blakiston’s fish owl (Bubo blakistoni); along with being the world’s largest owl, it is unique in the way that it eats fish (primarily Masu salmon) and relies on old growth forests along river banks to hunt, nest, and breed.
+This region also happens to be some of the last of habitat of the Blakiston's fish owl (Bubo blakistoni); along with being the world's largest owl, it is unique in the way that it eats fish (primarily Masu salmon) and relies on old growth forests along river banks to hunt, nest, and breed.
 The Siberian grouse is similar to the spruce grouse and Franklin's grouse of North America, and can be found in the dense, remote pockets of broadleaf, coniferous and deciduous forests of Far East Russia.
 Common ungulates include red deer, roe deer, wild boar, Manchurian moose, and musk deer.